FR4 + High Frequency Hybrid PCB Stackups

 FR4 Hybrid PCB FAQ

-Common questions about FR4 + high frequency hybrid PCB stackups for RF and microwave PCB projects.
+Common questions about FR4 + high frequency hybrid PCB stackups, material compatibility, manufacturing process and design requirements.

 What is an FR4 hybrid PCB?